certego/.github/README.md

 # .github

 This repository contains CI workflows for Certego projects.
-It also contains the recomended configurations for linters and formatters.
+It also contains the recommended configurations for linters and formatters.

 ## ⚙️ CI components
 ### 🔴 [Pull request automation](workflows/pull_request_automation.yml)